f5devcentral/f5-velos-training/docs/monitoring_velos.rst

 Monitoring VELOS Chassis and Blade Power Levels via API
 ------------------------------------------------------

-You can monitor the power levels of each blade in the VELOS chasis using the following API call.
+You can monitor the power levels of each blade in the VELOS chassis using the following API call.

 .. code-block:: bash